Save like a local: how visitors can help during Cape Town's drought

 What is the current water restriction and how will this affect my trip to Cape Town?

-Level 6b restrictions have been in effect from February 1, which means that daily use is limited 50 litres per person.
-Business have to cut their water usage and have put measures in place ( such as placing hand sanitisers in bathrooms, using salt water to fill pools, providing bottled water, and getting water from alternate sources such as boreholes and rain water).
+Level 6b restrictions were in effect from 1 February to 1 October 2018.
+They have now been reduced to level 5, which means that daily use is limited 70 litres per person.
+Business have cut their water usage and have put measures in place ( such as placing hand sanitisers in bathrooms, using salt water to fill pools, providing bottled water, and getting water from alternate sources such as boreholes and rain water).

 This will affect your holiday in that you are being asked to use as little water as possible, but you will still be able to do everything you need to enjoy a holiday in Cape Town.

 If I visit Cape Town will there be water?

 There is adequate water for your daily needs such as washing, drinking, using the toilet, and daily hygiene.

 Is it irresponsible to come to Cape Town during the drought?

 During peak season (November to January) international tourists only add 1% to the population of the Western Cape.
 This number drops from April to September.
 If you follow the daily usage guideline, your impact would be negligible.

 The tourism sector supports approximately 300,000 much-needed jobs across the Western Cape.
 It is vital to preserve these jobs.